-Media Framing Analysis is a growing area in communication research interested in how media represent a specific topic, by drawing attention to specific issues at the expense of others, the various factors and actors that may exert an influence on this selection process, as well as the potential impact news framing may have on its audience’s perceptions and actions.
-One of the most cited definition of media framing was given by Entman (1993):
+Media Framing Analysis is a growing area in communication research interested in how media represent a specific topic, by drawing attention to specific issues at the expense of others, the various factors and actors that may exert an influence on this selection process, as well as the potential impact news framing, may have on its audience’s perceptions and actions.
+One of the most cited definitions of media framing was given by Entman (1993):

 “Framing essentially involves selection and salience.
-To frame is to select some aspects of a perceived reality and make them more salient in a communicating text, in such a way as to promote a particular problem definition, causal interpretation, moral evaluation, and / o r treatment recommendation for the item described.”
+To frame is to select some aspects of a perceived reality and make them more salient in a communicating text, in such a way as to promote a particular problem definition, causal interpretation, moral evaluation, and / or treatment recommendation for the item described.”

 Media framing often manifests itself by the choice of some keywords, key phrases and images that reinforce a particular representation of the reality and a specific emotion toward it, and the omission of other elements that could suggest a different perspective or trigger a different sentiment.
-It can also be observed in the journalist selection of whom to quote, what to quote and where this quotation will be located in the story.
+It can also be observed in the journalist selection of whom to quote, what to quote, and where this quotation will be located in the story.

 This selection process is known to be influenced by multiple factors, including the journalist personal belief system, his working conditions, the editorial position and journalistic practices in his organization, as well as more distant factors such as the economic environment, the political climate, and by broader ideological and cultural conditions prevalent in his society.
 News framing by journalists is often highly dependent on the availability of various sources of information and their specific attributes (perceived credibility, legitimacy, power status, etc.) and may shift in time, influenced by new events and changing conditions.

 Media framing research usually involved the analysis of media in print or electronic format, using qualitative and quantitative content analysis techniques.
-Some studies will treat media frames as a dependent variable, analysing a wide range of factors that influences the way journalists or other interest groups frame a specific topic.
+Some studies will treat media frames as a dependent variable, analyzing a wide range of factors that influences the way journalists or other interest groups frame a specific topic.
 In other studies, media frames will be conceptualized as independent variables and will examine the influences of new frames on a specific issue on individual’s perception of this issue.